gpertea/wdpassport-utils/README.md

 ```
 ./wdpassport-utils.py -m
 ```
+Note that this does not actually mount the unlocked partition, but it just makes that partition visible as a block device, as a removable drive (usually `/dev/sd?1`).
-* if your O.S. does not mount new drives automatically, check which /dev/sd?1 drive was made available by the `-m` option (e.g. by running `dmesg | tail` after the previous commant) and mount it manually, with something like this:
+If your Linux OS does not mount the removable drive automatically, check which /dev/sdX drive was made available by the `-m` option (e.g. by running `dmesg | tail` after the previous command) and mount the corresponding partition manually, with something like this:
 ```
 mkdir /mnt/unlocked
 mount /dev/sde1 /mnt/unlocked
 ```
-(assuming that the unlocked drive is /dev/sde1)
+(assuming that the unlocked drive is /dev/sde after the `-m` command)

 <h2>Script options</h2>